Glossary

 The expected impact of negotiating tokens is immense.
 According to an estimate by MarketsandMarkets, asset tokenization will be responsible for expanding the market from US$ 2,3 billion in 2021, to US$ 5,6 billion by 2026.

-In this article we will discuss what tokenization is, and how it works.
-We will also look in more detail at the expected consequences of democratizing tokenized asset transactions around the world, and the impact that will have on financial services.
+In this article, we will discuss what tokenization is and how it works, as well as explore in more detail its applications and its impact on financial services.

 What is tokenization?